Metro Tunnel: Background

 Melbourne's original development occurred at a time when railway technology began to emerge as a feasible and efficient mode of transit.
 This led to a symbiotic relationship between the CBD and the rail network which grew to surround it.
 An almost purely radial system of lines, developed largely before 1930, linked the growing suburbs to the economic hub of the city centre, producing a system which supported the daily flow of passengers into and out of the city to access employment opportunities.
 Despite the increasingly car-oriented developments of the mid-20th century, the suburban rail lines in Melbourne continued to discourage any decentralisation of employment, leaving the city unusually dependent on its central core when compared to cities of similar size globally.

 The first underground rail line to be built in Melbourne was the City Loop, which began construction in 1971 and opened gradually between 1981 and 1985.
-Among its aims were to reduce pressure on Flinders Street station by distributing passengers to three additional stations in the city centre (Parliament, Melbourne Central, Flagstaff), and to improve the capacity of the networks central core by eliminating the need for trains to change direction after terminating at Flinders Street.
+Among its aims were to reduce pressure on Flinders Street station by distributing passengers to three additional stations in the city centre (Parliament, Melbourne Central, Flagstaff), and to improve the capacity of the network's central core by eliminating the need for trains to change direction after terminating at Flinders Street.
 However, it was not entirely successful in achieving these aims.
 The four tunnels of the Loop proved to be a capacity constraint on the ten main railway lines entering the CBD, and the peculiarities of operating four single-direction balloon loops meant that inner-city rapid transit was difficult for passengers.
-At the same time, the Loop consumed much of the available capital available for investment in the city's rail system.
+At the same time, the Loop consumed much of the capital available for investment in the city's rail system.
 As a result, the extensions to the outer suburban network which had been envisaged as a succession to the Loop itself did not eventuate.
 Meanwhile, patronage on the network had entered a long period of decline, which culminated in the Lonie Report of 1980 recommending the closure of several lines.